networkteam/typo3-logger/Readme.md

 ## Usage by 3rd parties

-Please feel free to use.
+Please feel free to use it.
 Expect breaking changes at any time.